-David Antcliffe is an honorary clinical lecturer at Imperial College and a locum consultant in Critical Care at Charing Cross Hospital.
+David Antcliffe is a Clinical Senior Lecturer at Imperial College and an Honorary Consultant in Critical Care at Charing Cross Hospital.

 He obtained his degree in medicine in 2003 from University College London and pursued post-graduate training in Acute and Intensive Care Medicine across London.
 Between 2011 and 2015 he completed a PhD at Imperial College using metabolic profiling to aid in the diagnosis of pneumonia in patients requiring critical care funded by the Imperial College BRC and the Intensive Care Foundation.